DiegoFleitas/bookmarklet-collection/justwatch-watchlist-exporter/README.md

 # JustWatch watchlist exporter

 > [!IMPORTANT]
-> The JustWatch website must be set to the English language to ensure the most complete and best available data is scraped.
+> The JustWatch website must be set to the English language & the United States region to ensure the most complete and best available data is scraped.
 It's best if you use this link https://www.justwatch.com/us/lists/my-lists?content_type=movie

 ## Overview
 This JavaScript bookmarklet scrapes movie data from the JustWatch watchlist page.
 It gathers information about movies listed on JustWatch pages and storing this data in the browser's `localStorage` for further use.
 The script operates by fetching each movie link html, scraping relevant data, and then saving it to `localStorage`.
 The script also converts this data into a CSV file compatible with SIMKL's format & once the data is processed, the script facilitates the download of this CSV file.